renanthera/simc-wiki/RaidEvents.md

     ```
       raid_events+=/movement,players_only=1,first=10,distance=25,duration=4
     ```
+  * _DungeonSlice_ approximates a "slice" of a BfA M+ (roughly equivalent to an M10).
+A single boss mob followed by alternating large/weak trash packs (4-6 mobs for 15 seconds) and small/strong trash packs (1-3 mobs for 30 seconds).
+Fight length locked to 6 minutes, int/fort/shout/bloodlust always enabled.
   * _HecticAddCleave_ will set up a fight with regular add spawns and frequent movement.
 Similar to the Tier15 encounter Horridon (but without the vulnerability on the boss).
 The events scale with `max_time`, with 450 it is the same as:
     ```
       raid_events+=/adds,count=5,first=22,cooldown=33,duration=22,last=337